Game-of-whales/GOW-SDK-ANDROID/README.md

 ```java
 	GameOfWhales.Consume("coins", 1000, "gas", 50, "shop");
 ```
+It means that someone spent 1000 "coins" for 50 "gas" in "shop".

 ``Acquire`` - for in-app purchases.
 It's important to call ``acquire`` method after ``InAppPurchased``.
 For example:

 ```java
 	GameOfWhales.Acquire("coins", 1000, sku, 1, "bank");
 ```
+It means that someone has acquired 10000 "coins" for 1 "sku" in "bank".

 > You can find an example of using the SDK [here](https://github.com/Game-of-whales/GOW-SDK-ANDROID/tree/master/AndroidExample).